In this section:

 What is included in the producer agreement?

-It specifies product registration marking and coding, how the producer fee is calculated, and what measures are in place to address fraud.
+The agreement specifies product registration marking and coding, how the producer fee is calculated, and what measures are in place to address fraud.
 It highlights the implications and opportunities associated with different types of EAN codes used on products.

 It also details your rights to use the recycled materials and indicates future standards for ancillary materials that can be used in your containers.